celeste0530/CS20200_Game/README.md

 - The final score is the number of turns survived.
 - Best scores are saved separately for each grid size in `high_scores.txt`.

+## Details of requirements.md

+The following details are clarified after the original requirements document was written.
+The main game remains the same: the player moves inside the grid and survives by avoiding randomly generated moving walls.

+- An outer one-cell preview ring was added to show where new walls will enter on the next turn.
+The original requirements stated that walls are randomly produced along the boundary, but displaying a wall only after it entered the grid gave the player no way to anticipate it.
+The preview ring makes the existing wall generation rule visible and the game behavior easier to understand.
+- When two adjacent walls move across each other's previous positions during the same turn, both walls are destroyed.
+The original requirements already specified that walls moving into the same cell are destroyed.
+This additional case makes the collision rule consistent when two walls pass through each other between cells.
+- A high-score file and commands for listing and resetting scores were added as optional features.
+They do not change the original final score rule.

 ## Use LLM

 Large Language Models were used as an assistant during this project.

 - LLM assistance was used to draft and revise F# code for the game and README documentation.
 - When the game rules and desired behavior were provided, LLM assistance was used to translate them into F# game code.
-- When LLM-generated code did not behave as expected, the developer suggested which parts might be incorrect and provided the expected behavior so that LLM assistance could identify the cause.
+- When LLM-generated code did not behave as expected, the developer identified the relevant cases and provided the expected results before asking the LLM to revise the implementation.
-- During this process, the developer also suggested parts that seemed incorrect.
+- The main issue that required correction was wall collision handling.
+In particular, the implementation needed to handle walls moving into the same cell, adjacent walls crossing each other, walls leaving the grid, and collisions between a player and a wall that exchange positions during one turn.
+- The developer reviewed the generated code and used concrete edge cases to check the order in which wall collisions and wall movement are resolved.
-- When testing edge cases, LLM assistance was used to create sample cases and test whether the game logic handled them correctly.
+- LLM assistance was also used to create sample tests for these edge cases and verify the resulting behavior.